recyclebin5385/dual-light-flasher/mplabx/README.md

 A program which turns on and off two LEDs periodically with predefined patterns.

-This program is intended to be run with microcontroller PIC12F683.
+This program is intended to be built with MPLAB X IDE and run with microcontroller PIC12F683.

 Terminals GP0 and GP1 are connected to LEDs.
 Terminal GP2 is connected to push switch.